 Furthermore, the P1000 gives you 4k video recording at 30p (and 25p for PAL), unlike the P900.
 Up to 60fps Full HD video is also available.
 Given the camera’s powerful zoom, its ability to capture4K video is an added point and can be an exciting endeavor, even though designed basically for stills.

-P1000 is giving to advanced video shooters more control over the look and vibe of their videos with its manual exposure controls.
+P1000 gives advanced video shooters more control over their videos’ look and vibe with its manual exposure controls.
 Taking note of the quality, 4K footage is decent, more likely in photos, the camera brawls in low-light, and with high ISOs as it performs faster at shorter focal lengths.
 At the same time, autofocus during video recording can be a hit or miss.

 The highlight of the story here is P1000’s massive optical zoom lens, of course, which surprisingly performs well given its range.
 Some noticeable corner softness can be observed due to strong distortion correction at wide-angle; however, sharpness is pretty good, especially at short to moderately long focal lengths.